Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices

-\textbf{Response to Q1:} \begin{itemize} \item \textit{CPU performance}: \revision{The iOS device shows a clear advantage, particularly in the prefill stage.
-In the decode stage, while the Apple M1 reaches about 10 tokens/s, non-iOS devices with Armv8-A CPUs (e.g., Cortex-A76 and A77) only achieve 2–4 tokens/s.
-In contrast, Armv9-A CPUs (e.g., Cortex-X4), equipped with specialized instructions such as smmla and sdot, deliver substantial gains and can reach throughput comparable to iOS devices.} \item \textit{Performance of hardware accelerators}: As for accelerators, Specialized AI accelerators, such as the Hexagon NPU, demonstrate remarkable prefill speed, achieving a \revision{$10$-fold increase compared to CPU and GPU on the same SoC}. \revision{For decoding on GPU, due to the memory-bound nature of the decode stage, accelerating generation remains challenging.} \item \textit{RAM requirement}: The memory (RAM) requirement to support LLMs depends on the model size and the quantization bit-width.
-A $4$-bit quantized $7$B-parameter model typically requires at least $4$ GB of RAM to store the model weights and maintain a minimal context (eg. KV cache). \item \textit{Battery support}: For inference on modern high-tier mobile devices (e.g., Huawei Matepad$12.6$ Pro), the power consumption is around $8$mAh per round.
-Typical smartphone batteries have a capacity of $4000$mAh to $6000$mAh, they can support hundreds of rounds of inference. \end{itemize} \textbf{Response to Q2:} \begin{itemize} \item \textit{\revision{DVFS Strategy}}: The DVFS strategy could be more aggressive.
+\textbf{Response to Q3:} \begin{itemize} \item \textit{\revision{DVFS Strategy}}: The DVFS strategy could be more aggressive.
 As inference on mobile devices is typically intermittent, it is acceptable to increase the CPU frequency to speed up for single-round inference, as users are particularly sensitive to the first token generation latency. \revision{In contrast, GPUs on non-Apple devices tend to operate at a relatively fixed frequency (not the maximum).
 Therefore, there is still room for further acceleration when performing inference on GPUs.} \item \textit{\revision{Computing Thread}}: Given the ``big.LITTLE" architecture of mobile CPUs, in most cases, setting the number of threads equal to the number of big cores (prime and performance cores) can achieve the optimal performance.